Places To Visit In Nepal: Essential Stops for Travelers

 Chitwan National Park

-The first national park in Nepal is Chitwan National Park which was founded in 1973.
+The first national park in Nepal is Chitwan National Park, founded in 1973.
 It covers a total area of 932 square kilometers.
 Along with various birds, mammals, and tropical plants, it is home to the Bengal Tiger and the critically endangered one-horned rhinoceros.

 Some of the major highlights are: